JFDuval/flexsea-v2/README.md

 ### How to use the Eclipse PC C project

-I did not write down good notes when setting this up.
-If you go through the install, please contribute to this section!

-- Workspace in root folder
+- The first time you launch the installer, set the Workspace in the root folder (flexsea-v2/)
+- Import projects...
+General > Existing Projkects into Workspace
+- Select flexsea-v2\projects\eclipse_pc
 - Active configurations are saved, but will need to be selected.
 The project has three configurations:
   - Test
   - StaticLib